published in The Guardian,

 "JOHN" FLEMING RAMSLAND

-of millions of viewers watching BBC
+of the tens of millions of viewers watching BBC

 World News, the BBC's television equivalent of World

 Service Radio, would have had the faintest clue that the

 editor of this most-British television service was an Australian.

 Ramsland, universally known as John, eschewed self-publicity and

 gained his satisfaction from an enormous pride in working for the

 BBC and in the growth of a TV service that began early in March